Japanese imperial year

 The era after the enthronement of Emperor Jimmu (神武天皇即位紀元, Jinmu-tennō sokui kigen), colloquially known as the Japanese imperial year (皇紀, kōki) or "national calendar year" is a unique calendar system in Japan.
-It is based on the legendary foundation of Japan by Emperor Jimmu in 660 BC.
+It is based on the legendary foundation of Japan by Emperor Jimmu in 660 BCE.
 Kōki emphasizes the long history of Japan and the Imperial dynasty.

-The Gregorian year 2025 is Kōki 2685 (皇紀二千六百八十五年).
+The Gregorian year 2026 is Kōki 2686.

 History

 Kōki dating was used as early as 1872, shortly after Japan adopted the Gregorian calendar and was popular during the life of the Meiji Constitution (1890–1947).
 Its use was promoted by the scholars of kokugaku in the late 19th century.

 The Summer Olympics and Tokyo Expo were planned as anniversary events in 1940 (Kōki 2600); but the international games were not held because of the Second Sino-Japanese War.

 The Imperial Japanese Army (IJA, from 1927) and Imperial Japanese Navy (IJN, from 1929) used the Kōki system for identification.
 For example many Japanese names circa World War II use imperial years: